 - 16 Reasons your OKR Progress is Unbalanced: In this article, share the top reasons your OKR progress might be unbalanced and the causes hiding behind these effects.

-- Unbalanced Progress Case Study: Imbalance at Corporate Level: This case study explores five OKRs set at corporate level and how issues with the team and target can impact OKR progress.
+- Solving Unbalanced progress at the corporate level: This case study explores five OKRs set at corporate level and how issues with the team and target can impact OKR progress.

-- Unbalanced Progress Case Study: Sales Department Issues and Imbalances: In this final case study for the Unbalanced Progress series, we’ll take a look at a sales department that is seemingly doing everything right, but is still facing unbalanced progress.
+- Solving Unbalanced Progress: Sales Department Imbalance: In this final case study for the Unbalanced Progress series, we’ll take a look at a sales department that is seemingly doing everything right, but is still facing unbalanced progress.